pavel-pasechnik/moodle_lts_images/README.md

 ### CI / publishing

-The workflow in `.github/workflows/build.yml` logs into Docker Hub on every push to `main`, builds the matrix, and publishes the `*-lts` tags plus `latest`.
+The workflow in `.github/workflows/build.yml` logs into Docker Hub on every push to `main`, builds the matrix, and publishes the `*-lts` tags plus `latest`/`latest-fpm`.
 Track releases via GitHub Actions or the Docker Hub tags page.